christino156/java-notes/readme.md

 To design a singleton class:
 1. Make constructor as private.
 2. Write a static method that has return type object of this singleton class.
-Here, the concept of Lazy initialization in used to write this static method.
+Here, the concept of Lazy initialization is used to write this static method.

 ```java
 class Singleton